hisaylama/hisaylama.github.io/index.md

 I’m interested in *quantitative research* that enables researcher to understand the properties of *complex systems* including the soft-materials using the principle of physics.
 Here, I share the research projects pertianing to *Machine Learning* and *Statistical Physics* its application in finance, complex system and *quantitative image-processing*.

-At Imperial, I study mechanics of soft interface - particularly, wetting and wrinkling instability in soft materials.
-My recent projects related to qunatitative research are listed is available in my [github](https://github.com/hisaylama) repository.
-Previously, I worked on drying of colloids, pattern formation, active glass, cracking and warping.
-The details on this can be found in my [google-site webpage](https://sites.google.com/view/hisaylama1/XX?authuser=0).

 **Here are some of my notable projects:**

 1. [Data-Driven Credit Risk Assessment Using Machine Learning: A LendingClub Case Study](https://github.com/hisaylama/DSF_Lendingclub-Loan-Approval-ml) - Credit risk modelling and a real time scoring app [*Data Science in Finance*]